ZK Chains

 Development and Deployment

 ZK chains can be developed and deployed by anyone, fostering a diverse and open ecosystem.
-However, for a ZK chain to remain trusted and fully interoperable within the network, it must utilize the zkEVM engine that powers the ZK Stack.
+However, for a ZK chain to remain trusted and fully interoperable within the Elastic Network, it must utilize the ZK Stack.
 This requirement ensures consistency in execution and security across different instances of ZK chains.

 Modular Implementation